 If Playing Live Is The Goal, Prioritize Tuning & Reliability

 For many guitar consumers, the ultimate goal is to try and play live, be it as part of a traditional rock band or as a solo acoustic act at a coffee shop.
-If you consider yourself in this class of musicians, might I recommend finding a guitar that stays in tune, and stays together ahead of aesthetics or brand name features.
+If you consider yourself in this class of musicians, might I recommend finding a guitar that stays in tune, and stays together ahead of aesthetics, shiny guitar knobs or brand name features.
 As someone who has played many a sweaty basement show or awkward high school open mic night, the one thing that often bailed me out was my Mexican Fender HSS Strat.
 Sure, it didn’t look as pretty or even sound as fancy as some of the cheap Epiphone, Jackson, or Dean guitars my contemporaries played, but wow did mine stay in tune better.
 Oh, and it takes a fall to the floor a lot better than most Gibson-style headstocks.
 You can always upgrade pickups, replace the bridge, or even repaint the guitar fairly easily.
 But a guitar that isn’t properly intonated or set up can be a real headache.

 Don’t Be Afraid To Try A Brand You’ve Never Heard Of